MalayaliRobz/tribute/README.md

+> **Update!!** this repo has been merged to the parent repo [https://github.com/zurb/tribute](https://github.com/zurb/tribute). you can your normal Tributejs with flag `autocompleteMode:true` to make it function as an autocomplete.

 # Tribute autocomplete
 This is a fork of [tributejs](https://github.com/zurb/tribute) modified to work as a autocomplete-typehead.
 Also works with normal @mentions tribute configs also.